ssundaram21/symmetry/README.md

 To run a demo with six object recognition DNNs pretrained on ImageNet, run this Google Colab notebook: https://colab.research.google.com/drive/1KVWLFfWGodMnS5VZrJXFplOkQeBW6Cwq#scrollTo=5Ey_wN2gaMpw

 ### Running experiments (CLIP Transformer)
-To generate data for transfer-training and testing the CLIP transformer, run `Symmetry dataset.ipynb` To run the experiment, run `Symmetry_Interacting_with_CLIP.ipynb`
+To generate data for transfer-training and testing the CLIP transformer, run `Symmetry dataset.ipynb`.

+To run the experiment, run `Symmetry_Interacting_with_CLIP.ipynb`.

 ## Dilated Convolutional Neural Network and LSTM